Michael is a self-taught expert in human behavior. He enjoys writing and sharing his insights on the human condition.

 I Grew Up Without a Father

 Unfortunately, I have personally experienced many of the psychological consequences mentioned in the article.
 Most alarming for me was this statement: "Growing up without a father could permanently alter the structure of the brain."
 Notice the word "permanently."
-Maybe I've had my head in the sand—or the clouds.
+Maybe I've had my head in the sand (or the clouds.)
 I already knew that children from single-parent families tend to have more difficulties in life, but hearing it framed with these words?
 I was devastated.

 This is what I learned about the likely psychological effects of growing up without a father.

 Growing up without a father could permanently alter the structure of the brain.

-More Likely to Be Aggressive
+1. More Likely Likely to Be Aggressive

 Psychological studies show that children growing up without fathers are more likely to be aggressive and quick to anger.
 I've always had a copious amount of anger—not just loud anger, but quiet anger, as well.
 For me personally, quiet anger is more insidious and volatile.
 Silent anger doesn't have a proper release valve, it just builds up like a growing monster, maturing right along with you.
 I've spent nearly all my life containing myself because I know it isn't particularly productive or acceptable to be outwardly angry.